dvln/out/README.md

 out
 ===

-Package for "leveled" CLI output printing to a terminal/screen with easy mirroring of that output to a log file (all output via Go io.Writer's).
-The goal is to be as easy to use as fmt.Printf, for example, but with various levels, eg: out.Printf, out.Println, out.Print, out.Debugln, out.Issueln, out.Issuef, out.Errorln, out.Errorf, out.Fatal, out.Fatalf, etc.
-Combine this ease of use with independent control of prefixes, flags for time/date, file/line# and func name, output thresholds and clean indenting and somewhat reasonable formatting/prefixing for multi-line messages as well as for non-newline terminated messages... and perhaps it's a package that might be of use to some.

-In a previous life I wanted a package/lib where I could push my output around flexibily to screen, log file and redirecting it to capture buffers if desired with flexible control over levels of output to each target and attached meta-data to each target output stream (as well as each log level within that output stream).
-This package takes an early stab at that, to be refined with use.
+A package for "leveled", easily "mirrored" (eg: logfile/buffer) and optionally "augmented" (eg: pid, date/timestamp, Go file/func/line# data, etc) CLI output stream management.
+Designed to be a trivial drop-in replacement with no setup required for all your output (eg: fmt.Println, fmt.Print and fmt.Printf would become out.Println, out.Print and out.Printf with ability to also output at various other levels like out.Verboseln or out.Debugf or out.Fatal or out.Issue and various other levels).
+One can also access an io.Writer for any output level (if needed).
+For debug and trace (ie: trace = verbose debug) level output one can also control which package(s) or files have their debug info dumped (assuming debug output is active one can filter that by pkg/file also).

+I've written CLI tools in the past where I wanted greater control of where I send my output stream and how that stream might be dynamically "marked up", split/mirrored/redirected and/or filtered via leveling.
+To be able to easily mirror screen output to a logfile or a buffer (or skip the screen entirely), trivially, is powerful.
+To be able to augment the screen or log file output, independently, with additional meta-data (pid, date/timestamp, file/func info, output level) and have all output remain cleanly aligned is very helpful for troubleshooting.
+Additionally, giving tool owners (or clients) the ability to control what output "levels" are active and which pieces, if any, of add-on meta-data are visible, independently, to each output stream can be valuable.

+Example: user screen output set at a "normal level" while, at the same time, that same tool "run" is being transparently logged to a file with verbose debugging levels of output also being added there along with pid's/timestamps for each line of output identified, the output "log level" for each line of output, and even Go source filename/func/line# added to see where those output calls are coming from.
+All of this can really add up in helping with troubleshooting as well as performance analysis and even visibility of user "setup" details.
+For example, if your verbose debug output gives CLI info, env settings, cfg file settings, etc then one could reproduce the users cmds and setup and even timing if desired using that logfile data.
+Another example: for testing I want to push screen output and logfile output into buffers I can easily check and test against, no "real" screen output needed but I want to verify that if the tool was really running exactly what was going to each target stream (see out_test.go).

-This started life as a wrapper around the Go standard 'log' library allowing two Loggers to be independently controlled (one typically writing to the screen and one to a log file), based on spf13's jwalterweatherman package (but looking to give more independent control of screen vs log file meta-data and such)... but upon further use I found 'log' to be too limiting in how it formats output and jww to be a bit too restrictive in pushing to both output streams with different threshold levels and flag-based add-on fields.
-Hence, this package was created to use io.Writers directly and tries to bring these benefits:
+This started life as a wrapper around the Go standard 'log' library allowing two Loggers to be independently controlled (one typically writing to the screen and one to a log file), based on spf13's jwalterweatherman package (but looking to give more independent control of screen vs log file meta-data and such)... but upon further use I found 'log' to be too limiting in how it formats output and jww to be a bit too restrictive via it's io.Multiwriter use (same with log) in that I was not able to independently control the output stream levels and markup meta-data and such.
+Hence, this package was created with these goals in mind:

-1. Ready for basic CLI screen output out of the box
+1. Ready for basic CLI screen output with levels out of the box, no setup
+2. Easy drop-in replacement for fmt.Print[f|ln](), plus level specific func's
-2. Trivial to "turn on" logging (output mirroring) to a temp or named log file
+3. Trivial to "turn on" logging (output mirroring) to a temp or named log file
-3. Independent io.Writer control over screen and log file output thresholds
+4. Independent io.Writer control over the two output streams (eg: screen/logfile)
+5. Independent output level thresholds for each target (eg: screen and logfile)
-4. Independent control over flags (ie: add metadata like date/time, file/line#)
+6. Independent control over flags (ie: add metadata like date/time, file/line#)
+7. Access to io.Writer for any output level (streams/markup based on curr setup)
-5. Clean alignment and handling for multi-line strings or strings w/no newlines
+8. Clean alignment and handling for multi-line strings or strings w/no newlines
-6. Avoids insertion of newlines into the screen or log file io.Writers
+9. "Smarter" insertion of newlines into the screen or log file io.Writers
-7. Ability to limit debug/trace to specific pkg(s) and/or function(s)
+10. Ability to limit debug/trace output to specific pkg(s) and/or function(s)
-8. Ability to easily add stack traces on non-zero exit (eg: Fatal*) class errors
+11. Ability to easily add stack trace on non-zero exit (eg: Fatal*) class errors
-9. Attempts to be "safe" for concurrent use (this may need refining)
+12. Attempts to be "safe" for concurrent use (currently lacks thorough testing)

 # Usage